kneo/indi-bresserexos2/README.md

 11. Look throught the Driver list for "Exos II GoTo"
 	- If it appears, the installation is completed.

+## Update The Driver
+Its recommended to keep the repository stored on your device for easy updating.

+1.Make sure the indi software does not run, it should not on a freshly rebooted system.
+Use

+> ``fuser /bin/BresserExosIIGoToDriver``
+> if it returns a number a process is still "using" the file, kill this process using:
+> ``kill -9 PID``, where PID is the number the ``fuser`` command returned.

+2. open the root directory of the driver source code repository in a terminal.

+3. get the latest changes from github:
+> ``git pull``
+> unless you changed the contents of the source directory the command should download all remote changes/updated

+4. go into the ``build`` directory you created in step 3. of the installation guide.

+5. again run the ``cmake ..`` command.

+6. when concluded run the ``cmake --build .`` again.

+7. once successfully finished, run ``sudo make install`` to replace your existing install files.

+8. the update is done, you proceed with step 7. of the installation guide, to complete and test if the changes where applied, or continue using the driver.
+Although is test is recommended.

 ## Important Note before Further Setup or Observation
 It is **important** that you put the scope in the Home position, Polar and Star Align in accordance to the manual.